Disclosing Blindness/ Low Vision

 - Your employer may notice that you struggle with some tasks and begin to think that you have a cognitive issue.

 - Your employer may become unhappy with your performance and begin documenting these issues.
-You may eventually disclose your disability to your boss, but at that point the decision to fire you may have already been made.
+You may eventually disclose your low vision to your boss, but at that point the decision to fire you may have already been made.

-- Because the employer was not aware of your disability at the time they decided to fire you, you are not covered under the ADA.
+- Because the employer was not aware of your eye condition at the time they decided to fire you, you are not covered under the ADA.

 - Because you disclose so late in the game, the employer feels that you are simply making excuses for work performance issues.